GeorgeMC2610/GeorgeMC2610/README.md

 <br>

-## My Favorite Projects
+# My Favorite Projects

 ❤️ Below you'll find the projects that I had a really good time working on. <br>
-🎓 Most projects were made for University courses.
+🎓 Most projects were made for University courses. <br>
+🖥️ All of the following projects are **open-source** and everyone is welcome to contribute on debugging or adding features.

-### Natural Language Processing
+## Natural Language Processing
 Check out the [BOT][ktane bot] I made for the *Keep Talking and Nobody Explodes* game:
 + 💣 Disarm any bomb using my BOT!
 + 🗣️ Speak to the BOT, in order to get the right answers.